Skip to main content

 Highland - Children's Programming Room

-This is a storytime featuring stories, fingerplays, music and a craft that teach pre-reading skills for kids 4-6.
+This is a storytime featuring stories, fingerplays, music, and a craft that support pre-reading skills for kids 4 - 6.

 Merrillville - Small Group Room #2